 If you are a teacher and the classroom is your office, this course is for you.
 It doesn't matter whether you are a beginning teacher or have years of experience, Managing Student Behaviour will make or break your day.

 Master the skills that make student behaviour work in your favour.

-Managing Student Behaviour is a suite of 4 courses.
+Managing Student Behaviour is a suite of courses dealing specifically with behaviour.

 This course includes

 Managing Student Behaviour separates good teachers from GREAT teachers.
 Great teachers make student behaviour look easy.
 Learn what makes them different.
 The strategies you master in this course will put you in the league of a GREAT teacher.

 At the end of this course you will

 After this module you will understand the classroom dynamics that impact on student behaviour.

 You will learn about the factors you can control.
 You will understand why you should start your behaviour management strategies where you make the most impact.
 You will learn where and what that is.